October 23, 2024

 Hoka rules the "max cushion" niche with trail running shoes and hiking boots that feature minimum weight and maximum cushion.
 Among Hoka hiking boots, the Kaha 2 has been the brand's best backpacking boot, and the Anacapa has been their best day hiking boot.
 But the Anacapa may have competition for the title of best Hoka hiking boot for day hikers—the Hoka Trail Code GTX.

-The new Hoka Trail Code GTX is a lightweight day hiking boot.
-It's packed with premium components and recycled materials for a more environmentally responsible build.
-Hoka designed the Trail Code GTX for men and women who wanted a light hiker with a more sneaker-like look and feel.
+HOKA designed the Trail Code GTX for men and women who wanted a light hiker with a more sneaker-like look and feel.
 It's lighter and softer underfoot than than the popular Anacapa Mid GTX.
-That means it will appeal to many Hoka fans, fast-and-light hikers, and casual hikers who want a light and cushy hiking boot.
-This GORE-TEX hiking boot has a MSRP of $185:
+Still, it's packed with premium components and recycled materials for a more environmentally responsible build.
+This lightweight hiking boot has a MSRP of $185:

 This post includes affiliate links, including the links above.
 If you click on these links and make a purchase, the retailer may share a small percentage of the sale with Hiking Feet at no cost to you.
 You can support this site's free and independent reviews by purchasing your footwear through these links.